 This comprehensive guide covers everything you need to know about completing your solicitor self assessment accurately and on time, from identifying allowable expenses to meeting key deadlines.

-Who Needs to Complete Solicitor Self Assessment
+Who Needs to Complete Self Assessment as a Solicitor

-Key Deadlines for Solicitor Self Assessment 2025/26
+Key Deadlines for Solicitor Self Assessment 2026/27

 Missing self assessment deadlines triggers automatic penalties.
 Here are the critical dates: